‘But I Can Do That’: How to Shut Up and Look at Art

 Step Two: Observe

 In person, you are able to examine the details of a work, such as brushstrokes, texture, and other intricacies that may not be visible or obvious in reproductions.
 This can give you a deeper understanding and appreciation of the artist's technique and style.
 Take, for example, Laura Owens Untitled, 1997.
 Owens was one of the approximately thirty artists chosen for the aforementioned 2018 exhibition, and with good reason.
 Her work is impulsive, chaotic, and delectable.
 It is executed in sweetly desultory manner; she devours sampled imagery, “from medieval tapestries to emojis—all translated to canvas via dazzling array of techniques, including gutsy brushstrokes, digital rendering, needlework, screen printing, and folksy collage” (Artist statement at MOCA).
-The result is a series of work that stirs the child within and stimulates a certain hunger at the tips of fingers.
+The result is a series of work that stirs the child within and stimulates a certain hunger at the fingertips.
 Yes, Untitled, 1997 may immediately bring the simplistic image of oceanic horizon, a clear sky, and some birds to mind.
 Hell, the painting may only be three black marks, four gray marks, a blue background, and a series of multicolored lines.

 However, let’s just take a moment to look at the obvious: Pale pastel blue quietly covers the entire 96 x 120 inch canvas.
 Thick, spontaneous strokes of obsidian grace the panel at three points: the most prominent mark almost escaping the top edge of the upper right hand corner.
 This underlying bird-esque motif is explored in form: Two connected semicircles mimic the silhouette of a small winged creature.
 The size of the second circle was made smaller to create the illusion of distance and depth.
 Its meticulously airbrushed shadow lingers less than a centimeter away from the stroke’s inception point.
 The shadow brings attention to another haphazardly placed illusion of shade; its owner is only vaguely alluded to and far from what the artist has allowed the viewer to see.